create3000/x_ite/docs/_posts/components/CubeMapTexturing/ImageCubeMapTexture.md

 ## Overview

-ImageCubeMapTexture defines a cubic environment map source as a single file format that contains multiple images, one for each side.
+ImageCubeMapTexture is a texture node that defines a cubic environment map source as a single file format that contains multiple images, one for each side.

 The ImageCubeMapTexture node belongs to the **CubeMapTexturing** component and its default container field is *texture.* It is available since X3D version 3.0 or later.